ks465/yii2-utils/documents/components-string-helper.md

 This constants defines a regular expression pattern to filter alphabet, numbers (both Persian & Latin type faces), punctuations, and other characters usually used in titles of books, papers, etc.

+##DATE_STRING
+This constant defines a regular expression pattern to separate Jalali dates saved as string to an array.

 ##screenInput
 In order to make sure all of Persian inputs are corrected for the Ya & Ka before application starts processing the input.
 [[correctYaKa]] is called in this method.
 For this to work you should add the following to the Yii2 main config: